Integral canonical models for Spin Shimura varieties: Introduction

-For low values of $n$, there are direct, moduli-theoretic ways to construct these integral canonical models.
+Along these lines, we should note that, for other low values of $n$, there are direct, moduli-theoretic ways to construct integral models.
 For the case of Shimura curves, cf.~\cite{kudrapyang}, and for the case of certain Hilbert-Blumenthal surfaces, cf.~\cite{deligne-pappas,kudrap:hilb}.
 Moreover, there is work in progress by Kisin and Pappas, which will generalize the methods of \cite{kis3} to construct integral models of Shimura varieties of abelian type with general parahoric level at $p$.
 However, the simple and direct nature of our construction seems to be quite useful in applications, which include the Tate conjecture for K3 surfaces in odd characteristic~\cite{mp:tate}, and also forthcoming work, in collaboration with F. Andreatta, E. Goren and B. Howard, on the arithmetic intersection theory over these Shimura varieties.

 In the body of the paper, we also concurrently consider the case of orthogonal Shimura varieties.
 These are Shimura varieties of abelian type, but of a particularly simple nature: They are finite \'etale quotients of GSpin Shimura varieties, and we can easily deduce results for them from corresponding ones for their GSpin counterparts.